quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.21.2 – February 21, 2020 =
+* Improvement: Better management of tax IDs
+* Improvement: Add an order note when tax IDs cannot be validated
+* Fix: issue credit note for receipts

 = 1.21.1 – February 5, 2020 =
 * Improvement: remove non-word characters from tax ID